 Autonomous robots are often dispatched to complete specific tasks or missions.
 In the case of mobile robots, this may involve following paths or moving between predefined locations; cobot arms may be physically interacting or manipulating items around them.
 InOrbit helps plan these missions, track progress and status, and identify situations where the robot needs extra help to complete its mission.

 Robotics developers must learn from failure situations and edge cases to improve the degree of autonomy and reduce the need for remote interventions.
 However, the tools that work in the lab do not necessarily work for a distributed fleet.
-Through InOrbit, roboticists and software developers can benefit from cloud access to detailed robot data and personalized views that let them drill down to individual robot features, perform easy retroactive analysis, and identify the root cause of a problem.
+Using InOrbit Time Capsule and Data Backfill capabilities, roboticists and software developers can benefit from cloud access to detailed robot data and personalized views that let them drill down to individual robot features, perform easy retroactive analysis, and identify the root cause of a problem.

 Observing a robotic fleet is not simple, and every company has its own metrics to indicate the overall health of the fleet.
 InOrbit’s interactive, real-time dashboard can support any level of observation/control.
 Featuring high-level key performance indicators, slice-and-dice fleet visualization, and drill-down to individual robots, InOrbit’s configurable widgets let you showcase or explore any metrics.
 Customers can use extensive yet intuitive settings or APIs to adapt the dashboard to their specific needs.